algao1/blurb/content/posts/kv_optimizations.md

 reading 250,000 entries:                2.243038783s
 ```

-I think there likely is still room for further optimization, mostly around reducing memory allocations, improving bloom filter performance (both speed and space, so we can have lower false positive rate), and performance tuning.
+I think there likely is still room for further optimization, mostly around reducing memory allocations (looking at the large chunks of `mallocgc` calls), improving bloom filter performance (both speed and space, so we can have lower false positive rate), and performance tuning.

 But, I'm going to call it quits here as I've had enough fun looking at flamegraphs for a weekend.